Saving Money: Why It’s Time to Make a Money-Saving Plan

-3. Down Payments:
+3. Down Payments

 Maybe you’re just out of college and starting your new job.
 You probably hope to own your very own house one day.
 When it’s time to make that happen, you need to make a down payment on the house to show the lender you are serious about the purchase.
-If you have money for a down payment, you’ll be able to negotiate and bargain your way much farther through the process than if you had no money in your account.
+If you start saving money for a down payment, you’ll be able to negotiate and bargain your way much farther through the process than if you had no money in your account.

 It’s Never Too Late

 Too many people assume if they’ve waited too long to save their money, there’s no point in starting now.
 They couldn’t be more wrong.
 By setting funds aside in a savings account, you’ll forget about that money, and leave it out of your disposable withdrawals.